Lettings Policy

 Customer Experience

-The short term consequence of making major improvements may be a temporary reduction in customer service and as a result customer satisfaction.
+6.2 The short-term consequence of making major improvements may be a temporary reduction in customer service and as a result customer satisfaction.
 We will only accept such reductions where there is a clear articulation of the potential impact and an agreed action plan to return to acceptable levels.
-We also accept that, as such change may not be welcomed by all of our staff, there is a risk of industrial action and adverse media comment.
+We also accept that, as such change may not be welcomed by all of our colleagues, there is a risk of industrial action and adverse media comment.

 Empty Homes Management